 Regardless of the type of suspension, this can still have a negative impact on the driver, as their job normally relies on having CDL certification.
 This could spell termination if there are no other jobs within the company, or the employer is not willing to move the individual to a different position.

 This is perhaps the most important reason to have an experienced Minneapolis DWI lawyer on your side.
 Jennifer Speas will thoroughly investigate all factors pertaining to your case and will build an effective defense strategy that you can count on.

 Helping You Exercise Your Rights

 If you have been charged with commercial DWI, you may think that you have no other options than to pay the penalties and accept the charges against you.
 However, it is extremely important to know your rights and all of your options.
 Your Minnesota DWI lawyer could uncover factors that could result in you not being given the maximum penalties.
 This could mean the difference between keeping your CDL certification and losing it for up to three years, along with your job.

 Contact A Minneapolis DWI Attorney

 Commercial DWI standards are much different from regular DWI, in that there is a much lower tolerance for an individual’s blood alcohol concentration.
 As a result, drivers with a BAC of .04 or higher will be charged, setting off a chain of events that could negatively affect the rest of their lives.
 If you or someone you know has been charged with a commercial DWI, do not wait any longer.
-Call the Speas Law Firm, PA 612-333-6160 for a FREE CONSULTATION.
+Call the Speas Law Firm, PA 612-333-6160 for a initial consultation.